arunvelsriram/blog-backup/ckge0ucq60auxpas1blbvh900.md

 ## Starting Neovim in a Separate Alacritty Window

 > This is not a full-fledged Neovim GUI.
-All it does is separates the terminal and editor like a GUI wihout compromising performance.
+All it does is separates the terminal and editor like a GUI without compromising performance.

 I have been using [Alacritty](https://github.com/alacritty/alacritty) + [Tmux](https://github.com/tmux/tmux) as my default terminal for 2 years now and am very happy with it.